elenasinel/tech-week/docs/mentors-brief.md

 2. [Getting Started with Machine Learning Guide (A Teens Perspective)  (PDF)](https://drive.google.com/open?id=1JhmVrrI5JhPylJVna4NFU7UWyDhTRNnv)
 3. [Great Intro to AI Course](https://github.com/life-efficient/Academy-of-AI) - Harry Berg, Academy of AI (Imperial College London)

-**Day 5 - Business Models** (1-2 hrs)
+**Session 5 - Business Models** (1-2 hrs)

 Please see our Business Models section and this [Guide](https://drive.google.com/file/d/1SLCSURVGCoKk2ahvA3aWga-l0J3XuiRo/view)

-**Day 6 - Video Pitch** (1 hour)
+**Session 6 - Video Pitch** (1 hour)

 Please see our Video Pitch section and this [Guide](https://drive.google.com/file/d/1NqrGYCoQU8HVXAJaaE1-3xNHzbvXEZLe/view)

 \*\* Please see section on **Datasets**.

 \*\***\*If you feel something is missing in this guide, tell us and we will include it.
-Otherwise, do use Google actively for more inspiration and resources!!**
+Otherwise, do encourage teens to use Google actively for more inspiration and resources!!**

 ## **Hear from a mentor...**

-_“Being a Mentor at the #teensinAI hackathon, meant being there to support and accompany young people through a very intense weekend where they had to work collaboratively and think creatively with a group of girls they had never met before._
+_“Being a Mentor at the #tGirlsInAI hackathon, meant being there to support and accompany young people through a very intense weekend where they had to work collaboratively and think creatively with a group of girls they had never met before._

 _Our role as mentors is to remind them to make the most out of the experience, reminding them to have fun, but at the same time, encourage them to work to their fullest potential.
 We are there to make sure that the team dynamics are positive and that everyone is involved.
 It was one of the greatest experiences I have ever had._